alireza-aghelan/medical-image-super-resolution/README.md

 In this project, we worked on chest X-ray and retinal images.
 We use the STARE dataset of retinal images and the Tuberculosis chest X-rays (Shenzhen) dataset for fine-tuning.

-The download links of chest X-ray and retinal datasets:
+Below are the download links of chest X-ray and retinal datasets.

 STARE dataset: